EE342. Microcontroller Based System Design

 The current offering of this course is Spring 2017 (since I was on sabbatical during Fall 2016).
 It is normally offered in the fall of even numbered years.

 The DEMOJM prototyping boards and the Coldfire family of processors have been discontinued by NXP (Formerly Freescale).
-So, we will neeed to shift to another microcontroller later in the course in order to do USB and have sufficient memory for doing interesting things.
-Meanwhile, we are continuing to use the S08SH8 processor and demo board that was used for EE247 Programming for Embedded Systems.
-That processor is very limited, but it affords the studenty an opportunity to get very close to the hardware.
+So, we are shifting to another microcontroller, the NXP/Freescale KL43Z.
+At the beginning of the course the S08SH8 processor and demo board was used.
+That processor is very limited, but it affords the students an opportunity to get very close to the hardware.
 Much of what we are doing will make use of the serial port and the "terminal" program.
+The KL43Z puts the programmer farther from the hardware, which is accessed through driver functions in most cases.
 Below are the syllabus (with projects) and some useful documents.
-This material will be supplemented by information on the USB microcontroller when that has been selected.

 The course in the past made use of the Freescale/NXP "Coldfire" JM128 processor, which is now no longer available.
 Still, some of the materials below will continue to be useful, especially those concerned with programming on the Windows PC side of the interface.